 Breakfast, lunch and/or snacks are provided for preschool children.
 The menus meet standards set by the Ohio Department of Education Nutrition Section.
 The noon meal is served to every child present between 11:30 a.m. and 1:30 p.m.

 A source of vitamin C is served daily, and a source of vitamin A at least two times per week.
 Milk is vitamin D fortified.
 A snack is served in the afternoon (morning for preschool special needs and Montessori classes) and includes items from two food groups.

 Staff and children eat together.
-Children are encouraged but not forced to try unfamiliar foods or foods they have previously refused.
-Children gradually learn to assume responsibility for setting tables, passing food, serving themselves and cleaning up.
+Children are encouraged, but not forced, to try unfamiliar food.
+Children gradually learn to assume responsibility for setting the table, passing food, serving themselves and cleaning up.

 Children in full-day programs are expected to rest daily.
 Parents may send a favorite toy or blanket with the child.

 For the protection of staff and children, a health inspection is conducted daily upon a child's arrival using the Ohio Department of Health's Child Day-Care Communicable Disease Chart, which is posted in classrooms.
 Parents are encouraged to observe this process.
 Early Childhood Education programs are for well children only.